DavidNash2024/Win32xx/samples/Frame/Readme.txt

 * Using the TRACE command to output debug text.
 * Saving the frame settings in the registry.
 * Support for print preview.
-* Adding a Version resource to Resource.rc.
+* Adding a Version resource to resource.rc.